javalib-team/sawja/doc/tutorial/sawja_tutorial.md

 unused variable assignment, and turn it into a component of the *Sawja Eclipse Plugin*.

-The idea is to use the result of the *live variable analysis* associated with the JBir code representation (Live\_bir module in Sawja) that returns the live variables before the execution of an instruction.
-For each instruction **JBir.AffectVar (var,expr)** we check that on the next instruction the variable **var** is alive: if not, it is a dead affectation.
+We use the result of the *live variable analysis* associated with the JBir code representation (Live\_bir module in Sawja) that returns the live variables before the execution of an instruction.
+For each instruction **JBir.AffectVar (var,expr)** we check that on the next instruction the variable **var** is
+alive: if not, it is a dead affectation.

-We should notify the programmer in case of a dead variable affectation, as it could be a sign of a bug.
+The analysis should notify the programmer in case of a dead variable affectation, as it could be a sign of a bug.
 As a consequence we want to put warnings on the dead affectation instruction and on the method containing it.
 We also want to give more verbose information on the result of the analysis, in this case to indicate, for each instruction, which variables are live.

 In precedent tutorials we used the *OCaml* toplevel but for this one we want to generate an executable: as a consequence we will use the native ocaml compiler